← All Chapters|Part 6Synthesis and Implications

 It asks the reader to consider.

-Consider the history—the documented programs of mind control, human experimentation, and institutional secrecy conducted by intelligence agencies with documented willingness to violate the rights and bodies of unwitting subjects.
+Consider the history — the documented programs of mind control, human experimentation, and institutional secrecy conducted by intelligence agencies with documented willingness to violate the rights and bodies of unwitting subjects.

-Consider the economics—the documented networks of trafficking, exploitation, and institutional capture that operate at the highest levels of power.
+Consider the economics — the documented networks of trafficking, exploitation, and institutional capture that operate at the highest levels of power.

 The Final Question

 We began this book with a man waking up in a room that should not exist, remembering a life that happened while his body slept.
 We followed his testimony through twenty chapters, testing it against the available evidence at every turn.
+And in the course of that investigation, a framework emerged that neither Marshall nor his critics anticipated: the electromagnetic ecology model — the hypothesis that Earth's electromagnetic field is not empty space but inhabited ecology, and that the entities described by every human culture throughout history are the residents of that ecology.

 Marshall's final words in the interview are characteristically simple: